cnhecker/PuzzlePassport/README.md

 - Paste in this URL: https://github.com/martymcfly1985/PuzzlePassport.git
 - Make the path C:\GIT

-- Inside Visual Studio, at the top, select Extensions/Manage Extensions and add CodeMaid and Specflow for Visual Studio 2022
+- Inside Visual Studio, at the top, select Extensions/Manage Extensions and add CodeMaid
 - Close Visual Studio
 - Right Click on Visual Studio and Select Properties/Shortcut/Advanced then check Run as Administrator and Apply the changes
 - Open Visual Studio